mbender74/ti.bottomsheetcontroller-ios/README.md

 * `opened `
 * `closed `
 * `dismissing `
-* `detentChange `
+* `detentChange ` returns {"selectedDetentIdentifier":"medium",....}

- returns {"selectedDetentIdentifier":"medium",....}

 ## Properties

-* `detents:{large:bool,medium:bool,small:bool}`

- The object of heights where a sheet can rest.
+* `detents:{large:bool,medium:bool,small:bool}`<br/>The object of heights where a sheet can rest.
  *if not set, default to 'medium' only*

-* `preferredCornerRadius:integer`

- The corner radius that the sheet attempts to present with.
+* `preferredCornerRadius:integer`<br/>The corner radius that the sheet attempts to present with.
  *if not set default to iOS default radius*

-*	`prefersEdgeAttachedInCompactHeight:bool`

- A Boolean value that determines whether the sheet attaches to the bottom edge of the screen in a compact-height size class.
+*	`prefersEdgeAttachedInCompactHeight:bool` <br/>A Boolean value that determines whether the sheet attaches to the bottom edge of the screen in a compact-height size class.

-* `prefersScrollingExpandsWhenScrolledToEdge:bool`

- A Boolean value that determines whether scrolling expands the sheet to a larger detent.
+* `prefersScrollingExpandsWhenScrolledToEdge:bool`<br/>A Boolean value that determines whether scrolling expands the sheet to a larger detent.

-* `widthFollowsPreferredContentSizeWhenEdgeAttached:bool`

- A Boolean value that determines whether the sheet's width matches its view controller's preferred content size.
+* `widthFollowsPreferredContentSizeWhenEdgeAttached:bool`<br/>A Boolean value that determines whether the sheet's width matches its view controller's preferred content size.

-* `prefersGrabberVisible:bool`

- A Boolean value that determines whether the sheet shows a grabber at the top.
+* `prefersGrabberVisible:bool`<br/>A Boolean value that determines whether the sheet shows a grabber at the top.

-* `nonModal:bool`

- has effect ONLY when "nonSystemSheet:false" on iOS >= 15
+* `nonModal:bool`<br/>has effect ONLY when "nonSystemSheet:false" on iOS >= 15

-* `largestUndimmedDetentIdentifier:string`

- medium or large - if not set, it is full dimmed depending on activated detents - The largest detent that doesn’t dim the view underneath the sheet.
+* `largestUndimmedDetentIdentifier:string`<br/>medium or large - if not set, it is full dimmed depending on activated detents - The largest detent that doesn’t dim the view underneath the sheet.
  ***If not set, defaults to full dimmed***

-* `contentView:TiUIView,TiUIWindow or TiUINavigationWindow`

- View (any kind), Window or NavigationWindow
+* `contentView:TiUIView,TiUIWindow or TiUINavigationWindow`<br/>View (any kind), Window or NavigationWindow

-* `closeButton:TiUIView`

- View or Button
+* `closeButton:TiUIView`<br/>View or Button

 * `backgroundColor:Hex or String`

-* `nonSystemSheet:bool`

- A Boolean value that determines whether the sheet is iOS15 or fallback version - if "false" and device is non iOS15 it also fallbacks
+* `nonSystemSheet:bool`<br/>A Boolean value that determines whether the sheet is iOS15 or fallback version - if "false" and device is non iOS15 it also fallbacks
  **if NOT SET -> defaults to "true"**

-* `nonSystemSheetTopShadow:bool`

- topShadow visible or not visible
+* `nonSystemSheetTopShadow:bool`<br/>topShadow visible or not visible

-* `nonSystemSheetShouldScroll:bool`

- when your contentView is not a scrollable view, then this activates scrolling if the contentView is larger then the bottomSheet
+* `nonSystemSheetShouldScroll:bool`<br/>when your contentView is not a scrollable view, then this activates scrolling if the contentView is larger then the bottomSheet
  **ATTENTION**: when you put a tableView, scrollView or listView inside your contentView this property disables scrolling in the contentView in favour of the bottomSheetScrollView

-* `nonSystemSheetAutomaticStartPositionFromContentViewHeight:bool`

- when this property is "**true**" the nonSystemSheet opens in the height of the contentView, **all detents are disabled**, only the real height is active, "**startDetent**" property **will be ignored**, also the "detents" property are ignored -- if you want an undimmed background, then you need to set property "**largestUndimmedDetentIdentifier**" to "large" if NOT set defaults to false
+* `nonSystemSheetAutomaticStartPositionFromContentViewHeight:bool`<br/>when this property is "**true**" the nonSystemSheet opens in the height of the contentView, **all detents are disabled**, only the real height is active, "**startDetent**" property **will be ignored**, also the "detents" property are ignored -- if you want an undimmed background, then you need to set property "**largestUndimmedDetentIdentifier**" to "large" if NOT set defaults to false

-* `nonSystemSheetSmallHeight:integer`

- (optional) when set, the small detent is set to this height
+* `nonSystemSheetSmallHeight:integer`<br/>(optional) when set, the small detent is set to this height

-* `nonSystemSheetMediumHeight:integer`

- (optional) when set, the medium detent is set to this height
+* `nonSystemSheetMediumHeight:integer`<br/>(optional) when set, the medium detent is set to this height

-* `nonSystemSheetLargeHeight:integer`

- (optional) when set, the large detent is set to this height
+* `nonSystemSheetLargeHeight:integer`<br/>(optional) when set, the large detent is set to this height

 ## Example